Asymptotic expansion of smooth functions in deterministic and iid Haar unitary matrices, and application to tensor

 Thus one can assume that $B$ and $C$ either have trace $0$ or are equal to the identity.
 From there on, we want to use repeatedly the second point of Definition \ref{3freeprob}.
-Indeed
+Indeed,

-Let us remind that since we do not have consecutive correlated terms, then if $a_i$ and $d_i$ are correlated, then $(a_{i+1},d_{i+1})$ will be free from $a_id_i$.
-Hence, if there exists $j$ such that $a_j$ and $d_j$ are uncorrelated, but $a_i$ and $d_i$ are correlated for $i<j$, then
+Let us remind that since we do not have consecutive related terms, then if $a_i$ and $d_i$ are related, then $(a_{i+1},d_{i+1})$ will be free from $a_id_i$.
+Hence, if there exists $j$ such that $a_j$ and $d_j$ are unrelated, but $a_i$ and $d_i$ are related for $i<j$, then

 Otherwise, if $r_1\leq r_4$,